dhoer/gitlab-secrets/README.md

 Tail the logs to make sure it came up properly:

     docker-compose logs -f gitlab

+Or watch the state for health status of `healty`:

+    watch docker-compose ps

 Open a browser and navigate to http://localhost:8081 and initialize the `root` password.
 For this demo we will use `Welcome1` as the password.